 Fly Dream haul with Thomson Airways

-From summer 2015, Thomson Airways will fly direct to all our long haul destinations on the 787 Dreamliner - a state-of-the-art jet that's changing the future of flying.
+Thomson Airways flies direct to all our long haul destinations on the 787 Dreamliner* - a state-of-the-art jet that's changing the future of flying.
 But you don't have to take our word for it - last year, 94% of passengers rated their experience on the Dreamliner as good or excellent.

 See our A-Z guide for more details.

 The windows on a 787 Dreamliner are about 30% bigger than those on your average plane.
 What’s more, when you’re ready to sleep, you can dim them at the touch of a button.

 Even at its lowest point, the Dreamliner cabin is over 6-foot high, so there’s a real sense of space.